globus/globus-automate-client/docs/source/migration.rst

 The ``create_flows_client`` helper has no singular replacement.

-Instead, users should expect to write a small block of code to correctly authenticate pass the resulting authorizer to the matching client clas.
+Instead, users should expect to write a small block of code to correctly authenticate and pass the resulting authorizer to the matching client class.
 See `the globus-sdk example usage
 <https://globus-sdk-python.readthedocs.io/en/stable/examples/create_and_run_flow/>`_ for
 an example of how to do this.